gentakojima/emojione-picker-ubuntu/README.md

 ### Ubuntu 14.04, 15.10

+This method requires root access.
+If you can't be root, go for the standalone installer.
 Just follow these simple steps:

   1. Install equivs: `sudo apt-get install equivs`.
 Ok, don't judge me, I'm lazy.
   2. Build the package: `equivs-build debian_package.ctl`